KittiyaLooknam/Book-Search-Engine/README.md

 # Book-Search-Engine
-This is a book search engine that allows users to search for books and save them to their account.
-The application is built using React, GraphQL, MongoDB, Mongoose, Express, Node.js, and Apollo Server.
-The application is deployed on Render.

 ## Description
 this is a simple book search engine that allows users to search for books and save them or delete to their account.